01 of 09

 The Importance of Litter Box Maintenance

-Cats hate dirty, stinky litter boxes and may be driven to search for substitutes, whether that's a corner of the carpet or a basket of clean laundry in the closet.
-Your cat's sense of smell is 14 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat's discerning olfactory senses.
+Poor litter box maintenance is often the cause of litter box mishaps.
+Cats hate dirty litter boxes and may be driven to search for substitutes, whether that's a corner of the carpet or a basket of clean laundry in the closet.
+Your cat's sense of smell is 14 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat.

-While automated litter boxes are gaining popularity, their prices are prohibitive to many cat owners, so we'll concentrate on the less-expensive plain box, which may be favored by more cats, anyway.
+While automated litter boxes are gaining popularity, their prices are prohibitive to many cat owners.
+Most cats tend to prefer the standard litter boxes.Continue to 2 of 9 below.

 The rule of thumb is that a household should provide one litter box for each cat resident plus one extra.
 Any variance should be on the plus side, i.e., we have seven boxes for four cats.